Well, this was unexpected….

 As of 21/03/2020 the official government instructions are to stay home.
 Mass gatherings are banned, schools and businesses are closed across the country and social distancing is being advised.
 The level of enforcement still falls behind the likes of France, Germany and Italy but the direction of travel seems clear.

 Obviously the extraordinary surge in Scottish tourism numbers couldn’t have kept up forever and the sensible among us have all being quietly aware that the tide could turn.
 It was always going to be a rocky year as Brexit took hold and tanked visitor numbers from the EU.
 But coronavirus is on course to dwarf that negative impact as international visitor numbers, even from reliable key geographic areas such as North America, Australia, New Zealand and the growing surge from China, plunge dramatically.

 It is probably a fair assumption that staycation visitor numbers will go up ie. people from around the UK holidaying close to home.
-Folk won’t want to travel, especially on planes, so the thought of keeping public exposure to a minimum by self-driving and heading to rural, sparsely-populated locations makes perfect sense.
+Folk won’t want to travel, especially on planes, so the thought of keeping public exposure to a minimum by self-driving and heading to rural, sparsely-populated locations makes sense (as long as it’s not detrimentally affecting the locals).
 Immediate indicators (this month) suggest people are afraid to do even that and are largely self-isolating completely!
 Logic though would hint that this hyper-caution will fade once governments develop strategies to cope and information is better disseminated.
 We can’t all stay locked in our homes indefinitely.

 Jobs and the Economy

 The optimism of recent years has led to all sorts of people turning to tourism for career opportunities, myself included.
 And not just the seasonal, part-time, low-paid work that is typically associated with the industry either.
 Folk have career-changed and seen long-term opportunities to work in a fun industry that was growing faster than ever.
 These people could now be in big trouble.